espressif/esp-adf/docs/en/api-reference/audio-processing/equalizer.rst

 Application Example
 -------------------

-Implementation of this API is demonstrated in the :example:`equalizer` example.
+Implementation of this API is demonstrated in the :example:`audio_processing/equalizer` example.

 API Reference